or18/RubiksSolver/README.md

 Rubik's cube cross, xcross, xxcross, xxxcross, and xxxxcross solver.
 Xcorss, xxcross, xxxcross, and xxxxcross solver can be applied to F2L solver.
 Last layer(LL) substep solver, LL solver, and LL+AUF solver based on xxxxcross solver are also available.
 LL substep solver can be applied to OLL, VHLS, or COLL solver.

 # Notes
 - For xxxcross, xxxxcross, LL substep, and LL solver, PyPy3 is recommended.
+- For Google colab users, prease check [For Google colab users](https://github.com/or18/RubiksSolver/blob/main/README.md#for-google-colab-users)
 - For the first search, some tables need to be created.
 These tables take up approximately 1.3 GB of disk space. <br>
 - Memory required <= 1.64 GB <br>
-- For the usage, please check the examples or [here](https://github.com/or18/RubiksSolver#Usage)
+- For the usage, please check the examples or [Usage](https://github.com/or18/RubiksSolver#Usage)
 - If you want to make your own move restrict, you can make like code bellow.
 ```python
 #If you want to search solutions using only U, L, F faces